-Ruth Asawa (American/Japanese, b.
-January 24, 1926) is a sculptor who lives and works in San Francisco, CA. She was born in Southern California to Japanese immigrants.
-In 1942, her family was sent to a Japanese internment camp for six months; while there, she spent time drawing and painting with other artists.
+(American, 1926–2013) was one of California's most renowned sculptors.
+Born to Japanese immigrants, in 1942, her family was sent to an internment camp for six months; while there, she spent time drawing and painting with other artists.
 Asawa traveled to Mexico City in 1945 to study Spanish and Mexican Art.
 While attending the Milwaukee State Teachers College in Wisconsin, she was told that she couldn’t complete her degree because of the prejudice that existed against the Japanese people at the time.
 As a result, Asawa continued her education at the Black Mountain College in North Carolina.
 While there, she studied under Josef Albers

 , Merce Cunningham